AchiraALX/AchiraALX/README.md

 - 🐧 Linux Enthusiast
 - 💻 Web Developer

-I enjoy coding in Python and Rust, creating web applications with [Quart](https://pypi.org/project/Quart/) on the backend and using HTML, Vanilla JS, and pure CSS for the frontend.
+I enjoy coding in Python and Rust, creating web applications with [Flask](https://pypi.org/project/Flask/) and its upgrade [Quart](https://pypi.org/project/Quart/) for asynchronous programming on the backend, and using HTML, Vanilla JS, and pure CSS for the frontend.

 ### 📚 Coding Style: